dwyl/phoenix-liveview-chat-example/README.md

 The `handle_info` function catches the `presence_diff` event and reassigns to the socket the `presence` value with the result of the `get_presence_names` function call.

-To display the names we add the following in `lib/liveview_chat_web/templates/message/message.html.heex` template file:
+To display the names we add the following in the `lib/liveview_chat_web/templates/message/message.html.heex` template file: